creator-js/creator-cli/README.md

 ## <a name="installation"></a>Installation

-You can install CreatorJS using this npm:
+You can install CreatorJS using npm:

 ```shell
 npm install creator-js-cli --save-dev